jenniferfang1889/TA-govslack-add-on-for-splunk/README.md

 **Note**, as inquiring audit logs requests the `auditlogs:read` scope, the Slack App must be installed by the **Owner of an Enterprise Grid organization**.

-Please follow the following steps to create a dedicated Slack App for this Add-on.
+Please follow the following steps to create a dedicated GovSlack App for this Add-on.
 Further documentation can be found [here](https://api.slack-gov.com/admins/audit-logs#install).

 The GovSlack Add-on for Splunk supports two authentication ways
-- **Basic Authentication**:  Requires the User OAuth Token from your Slack App.
+- **Basic Authentication**:  Requires the User OAuth Token from your GovSlack App.
-- **OAuth 2.o - Authorization Code Grant Type**:  Requires the Client Id & Client Secret from your Slack App.
+- **OAuth 2.o - Authorization Code Grant Type**:  Requires the Client Id & Client Secret from your GovSlack App.

 The process of creating a Slack App for both authentication types is nearly identical.
-Once the Slack App setup is complete, you will obtain the necessary credentials for authentication.
+Once the GovSlack App setup is complete, you will obtain the necessary credentials for authentication.

 1. [**Create a GovSlack app**](https://api.slack-gov.com/apps).
 2. **Enable Private distribution** - This step will allow installing the App to organization.